ikem-krueger/ikem-krueger.github.io/_drafts/2024-02-27-here-comes-the-title.md

 ## Add an SSH key in GitLab

-Click on Settings on the top right drop-down, which will appear once you select the icon.
+On the top right drop-down click on Settings.

 Click on SSH Keys: